-These formal apologies were an important step towards building a respectful new relationship between Aboriginal and Torres Strait Islanders and non-Indigenous Australians.
-Many Stolen Generations members felt that their pain and suffering was acknowledged and that the nation understood the need to right the wrongs of the past.
+These formal apologies were an important step towards building a respectful new relationship between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australians.
+Many Stolen Generations survivors felt that their pain and suffering was acknowledged and that the nation understood the need to right the wrongs of the past.